 Expresso Tips and Tricks

-Plus, momentum is building for more digital communications including email.
-The federal Consumer Financial Protection Board is considering rule changes that will allow adverse action letters and other customer documents now required to be sent by mail or Certified Mail® to be delivered electronically.
-See our Industry Insights article for more information about these likely changes.
+Momentum is building for more digital communications including email.
+The pandemic has made people more comfortable than ever using self-service portals, mobile phones and other digital options for receiving and paying bills.
+Recognizing this shift, the Consumer Financial Protection Board is close to finalizing rule changes that will allow certain compliance and collection communications now required to be sent by mail or Certified Mail® to be delivered electronically.

 Choosing the right email